Israel-Lebanon Ceasefire Takes Effect as Trump Promises Wider Iran War Deal 'Soon'

 What's Next

-The durability of the ceasefire will be tested in the coming days, with both sides watching closely for violations.
-The proposed White House summit between Israeli and Lebanese leaders could provide a framework for a more durable agreement.
-For more, see CNN.
+The durability of the ceasefire will be tested in the coming days and weeks, with both sides watching closely for violations.
+The proposed White House summit between Israeli and Lebanese leaders could provide a framework for a more durable agreement, though the exclusion of Hezbollah from formal negotiations remains a significant obstacle.
+Iran's response to US diplomatic pressure — including proposals around the Strait of Hormuz and its nuclear programme — will be decisive in determining whether the broader regional conflict can be brought to an end.
+For more, see Wikipedia: 2026 Israel–Lebanon ceasefire and Al Jazeera.